marcb152/load-in-abyss/README.md

 ## Inspiration & references

-Huge thanks to these amazing people & projects:
+Huge thanks to these awesome people and projects:
 - [Igneous is an open source game engine written in C++](https://github.com/MissingBitStudios/igneous)
 - [CatDogEngine: A cross-platform game engine/editor written in modern C++ (WIP)](https://github.com/meta4d-me/CatDogEngine)
 - [Minecraft, but it's built on top of a deferred renderer](https://github.com/jdah/minecraft-again)